ev-map/EVMap/README.md

 The App is developed using Android Studio.

-For testing the app, you need to obtain API Keys for the [GoingElectric API](https://www.goingelectric.de/stromtankstellen/api/) as well as for [Google APIs](https://console.developers.google.com/) ("Maps SDK for Android" and "Places API" need to be activated).
+For testing the app, you need to obtain free API Keys for the [GoingElectric API](https://www.goingelectric.de/stromtankstellen/api/) as well as for [Google APIs](https://console.developers.google.com/) ("Maps SDK for Android" and "Places API" need to be activated) and/or [Mapbox](https://www.mapbox.com/).
 These APIs need to be put into the app in the form of a resource file called `apikeys.xml` under `app/src/main/res/values`, with the following content: